UPDATE TO THE 2020 AWARDS PROGRAM:

-- Only one nomination is accepted per candidate.
-If multiple nominations are submitted for one person, the nominators will be asked to combine nominations or the first nomination will be accepted.
-If you have questions about whether a candidate has been nominated, please email Erin Prendergast at firstname.lastname@example.org.
+- Only one nomination is accepted for a candidate.
+If multiple nominations are submitted for one person, the nominators will be asked to combine nominations, or the first nomination will be accepted.

-Below are examples of the types of contributions that are exemplified by strong candidates.
+The following are examples of the types of contributions that are exemplified by strong candidates.
 Nationally recognized as any of the following:

-- Recognized champion and leader of performance improvement at the national level in long term care: nursing centers, assisted living, and/or post-acute care, including either skilled nursing or assisted living settings.
+- A champion and leader of performance improvement at the national level in long term care: nursing centers, assisted living, and/or post-acute care.

-- Demonstrated ability to educate and advocate for systematic approaches to quality improvement.
+- An educator and advocate for systematic approaches to quality improvement.

 Friday, July 10, 2020: Nominations due online by 11:59 p.m.
 ET.

-- Late June: The Champion of Quality workgroup (a sub-workgroup of the Quality Improvement Committee) meet via conference call to review the nominations and select the top three candidates.
+Mid July: The Champion of Quality workgroup meets via conference call to review the nominations and select the top two or three candidates.

 Candidates are selected based on the attributes outlined above.

 Any candidates that do not demonstrate a significant national contribution to advancing quality performance in long-term care will not be selected

-- July: The top three candidates are distributed to the full Quality Improvement Committee, Mary K. Ousley and Chair of the AHCA Board of Governors for a vote.
+Early August: The top two or three candidates are distributed to the full Quality Improvement Committee, Mary K. Ousley and Chair of the AHCA Board of Governors for a vote.
 The candidate receiving a majority of the votes will be selected as the Champion of Quality recipient.

-- July 27, 2018: The award recipient will be notified by AHCA President and CEO Mark Parkinson on or before July 27th.
+Mid August: The award recipient will be notified by AHCA President and CEO Mark Parkinson.

 - All candidates and nominators who were not selected will be notified by AHCA staff.

 Please contact Erin Prendergast at firstname.lastname@example.org.